theBoyus/homeAutomation/doc/timelog.md

 # 03/01-24

 ## 13:00 - 14:00

 Added another topic for schedule push/pull data for the pico.
 Pico now pulls schedule data, does nothing with it as of yet.
 Also updated more documents.

+## 14:00 - 16:00

+Added more topics into the pico code, made it able to push and pull from multiple topics.
+Updated more documentation and pretty much finished the README.

+## 17:00

+Setup.md structure work.